 1/4 heaping cup (60g) + extra on top dairy-free chocolate chips

 Preheat an oven to 350 degrees (Fahrenheit, 177 Celsius) and spray a 9X5 loaf pan with nonstick spray.
 I tried some with parchment paper and don't like how they stuck to the paper and were more fragile.
 I much prefer spraying the pan versus paper because they bake up more firmly this way.

 Next, add just the sunflower kernels to a food processor and process for 30 seconds to 1 minute until a flour is formed.
 Next, add the cocoa powder (scoop with your cup and then level off), baking powder and salt and process again until just mixed.

 Add the syrup, vanilla and water and process for 3 minutes or so until completely smooth.
 I literally set my timer.
 Scrape the sides down and process for a few more seconds.
 It should be completely smooth and no chunks of sunflower kernels left before adding the flours next.
 If it's not all mixed and smooth, GUESS WHAT, you will end up with dry crumbly brownies since the fat from the sunflower kernels is what makes these so fudgy!

-Add the protein powder and oat flour (or all-purpose flour) and process again until it is all blended and thick like a smooth nut-butter consistency.
+Add the brown rice flour and oat flour (or all-purpose flour) and process again until it is all blended and thick like a smooth nut-butter consistency.
 Add the batter to a bowl and make sure to scrape out all of that chocolatey goodness.
 Stir in the chocolate chips.

 Pour the batter into the prepared pan and spread out evenly to the corners.
 Place extra chocolate chips on top if desired.
 You know you want to.